Maheshkarri4444/bitcoin-rust/README.md

 ---

 ## 💡 Why I Built This (Passion)

-- I’m fascinated by **how money works at the protocol level**—consensus, cryptography, and incentives—and I learn best by **building the whole stack myself**.
-- This repository is my **hands-on study log**: iterate, break, measure, and improve—turning whiteboard ideas into real, observable code.
-- I care about **clean Rust** and **clear invariants**: explicit state, deterministic behavior, reproducible runs, and small, testable components.
-- I value **learning in public**: feedback, reviews, and issues are welcome; they sharpen my understanding of distributed systems and security.
+I have always been deeply passionate about cryptocurrencies and the technology behind them.
+The idea that money can be decentralized, trustless, and governed purely by protocols has fascinated me for years.
+This project is my way of diving deep into how cryptocurrencies work at the protocol level—consensus, cryptography, mining, mempools, and incentives.
+I wanted to go beyond just reading about it and actually build the entire stack myself from scratch, experimenting, breaking things, and iterating until I truly understood how all the pieces fit together.
+This repository serves as my hands‑on study log, where I focus on writing clean, idiomatic Rust with explicit state, deterministic behavior, and small, testable components.
+I believe in learning in public, so feedback, reviews, and issues are always welcome as they help me refine my understanding of distributed systems and security.

 ---